 Katie Herrington (She/Her/Elle)

-Katie is a member of the 2SLGBTQIA+ community who was born and raised a settler on the unceded territory of the Wolastoqey in Menahkwesk (Saint John).
-She is currently the Neighbourhood Developer based out of the Nick Nicolle Centre in the North End of Saint John.
+Katie is a member of the 2SLGBTQIA+ community who was born and raised a settler on the unceded territory of the Wolastoqey in Menahqesk (Saint John).
+She holds a Bachelor of Arts in Political Science from the University of New Brunswick and is currently the Neighbourhood Developer based out of the Nick Nicolle Centre in the North End of Saint John.
 She is passionate about many issues including Indigenous rights and fostering and developing accessible and livable communities.

 Mark T. Vickers (He/Him/Il)

 Mark is a member of the 2SLGBTQIA+ community.
 He is originally from Nova Scotia, and he moved to Saint John in 2018 to start his career as a Psychologist.
 Mark’s professional experience is at the intersection of the mental health and addictions and education systems, where he, as one part of his many responsibilities, advocates for trauma-informed and inclusive, equitable spaces and provides affirming care for 2SLGBTQIA+ youth.
 He also has experience in community development and programming, research and statistics, and communications.
 In his free time, he can be found attending and supporting theatre and community events, travelling, reading, spending time with family and friends, and taking care of his kitten, Miles.